 We’re pleased to offer students an M.A.
 Program unlike any other in Canada.
 We attract passionate and promising candidates from all parts of the country, each with their own research backgrounds and diverse academic interests.
 A common misconception is that Political Economy is best suited for students with Economics or Political Science research backgrounds, however our graduate programs attract successful students with a diverse range in backgrounds such as Sociology, Communications, Political Science, Economics, History, Geography, African Studies, Public Affairs and many other related disciplines.
 Click here to see some of the past thesis and research papers that have been completed by M.A.
 Students.

 A four-year bachelor’s degree (or equivalent) with at least a B+ average in a relevant discipline

-- The normal requirement for admission to the master’s program is an honours B.A., with at least high honours standing in one of the disciplines represented in the Institute.
-Prospective applicants without such qualifications may be considered for admission if they have both a strong academic record and relevant work experience.
+- The normal requirement for admission is an honours B.A., with at least high honours standing in one of the disciplines represented in the Institute.
+Prospective applicants without such qualifications may be considered if they have both a strong academic record and relevant work experience.

-The Master of Arts in Political Economy is a 5.0 credit program, one of which may be at the 4000 (honours undergraduate) level.
+The M.A. degree is a 5.0 credit program, one of which may be at the 4000 (honours undergraduate) level.
 A student studying full-time typically takes two years to complete the program.
-Students wishing to study part-time are easily accommodated, but take longer to complete their degree.
+Students may study part-time, but will longer to complete their degree.